isabella232/search-promote.en-1/help/sp-eol.md

 ### **_Can I still renew my applicable Search&Promote license before its end-of-service?_**

   Yes.
-Work with your Adobe representative to renew your license with a contract end date no later than **September 1, 2022**.
+Work with your Adobe representative to renew your license with a contract end date no later than **August 31, 2022**.